aircrushin/PaLM-Prompt-engineer/README.md

 # Prompt-engineer
-prommpt to pormpt application based on Google Palm 2
+prompt to prompt assistant based on Google Palm 2

 ### installation
 ```